-Initial jobless claims fell 3.5% to 334,000 for the week ending June 8, according to a Labor Department report released today, nearly a seven-year low.
+Initial jobless claims dropped 3.5% to 304,000 for the week ending July 5, according to a Labor Department report released today, nearly a seven-year low.

-With a second consecutive week of declines, the four-week moving average to 311,500 initial claims marks the first dip in three reports.
+From a more long-term perspective, a 1.1% decline in the four-week moving average to 311,500 initial claims marks the first dip in three reports.
 For investors, this serves as a welcome reassurance that an upward trend seems avoidable, and a downward trend attainable.
-Both the latest week's claims and the four-week average clock in solidly below 400,000, a cutoff point that economists consider a sign of an improving labor market.
+Both the latest week's claims and the four-week average fall significantly below 400,000, a cutoff point that economists consider a sign of an improving labor market.

-On a state-by-state basis, nine states recorded decreases of more than 1,000 initial claims for the week ending June 1 (most recent available data).
-California's claims dropped 8,800 due to fewer services and manufacturing layoffs, while Florida managed a 3,250-claim decrease as a result of fewer agriculture, construction, and manufacturing layoffs.
+On a state-by-state basis, five states recorded decreases of more than 1,000 initial claims for the week ending June 28 (most recent available data).
+California enjoyed the largest drop (-7,290), due primarily to fewer services sector layoffs.

-The article Initial Jobless Claims Drop 3.5% originally appeared on Fool.com.You can follow Justin Loiseau on Twitter @TMFJLo and on Motley Fool CAPS @TMFJLo.Try any of our Foolish newsletter services free for 30 days.
-We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+The article Initial Jobless Claims Drop 3.5% originally appeared on Fool.com.Try any of our Foolish newsletter services free for 30 days.
+We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.